-Kendall Jenner Tagged As Homewrecker In Palimony Case Filed By Brynn Cameron Against Ex-Fiance` Blake Griffin
+Kendall Jenner Tagged As Homewrecker In Palimony Case Filed By Brynn Cameron Against Ex-Fiance Blake Griffin

 Bryan Freedman, Cameron’s lawyer, filed the lawsuit on Valentine’s Day.
 In the court papers obtained by Daily Mail, it was stated that “He (Griffin) abandoned his family because he cared more about the glamour of being a Hollywood celebrity than being a father and family man.”

-The suit further reads, “Griffin himself, however, knows very well what breaching promises is all about.
-After all, Griffin had no problem trading Brynn Cameron, his former fiancée, and the mother of his 2 children, for reality television star Kendall Jenner.”
+The suit further read, “Griffin himself, however, knows very well what breaching promises is all about.
+After all, Griffin had no problem trading Brynn Cameron, his former fiancee, and the mother of his 2 children, for reality television star Kendall Jenner.”

 Blake Griffin's ex-fiancee Brynn Cameron claimed he left her for Kendall Jenner and sued him for palimony: https://t.co/Dup3V7Yx4Z